Why I'm a Fan of Singapore Math Curriculum

 Singapore Math Instructs the Parent-Teacher in the Singapore Method

-Unless you happened to use similar curriculum as a child, or have been trained in the Singapore method, your explanations are more likely to fall on the traditional side rather than the Singapore Math side.
+Unless you used a similar curriculum as a child, your explanations are more likely to fall on the traditional side.
 If you’re worried your personal math prowess isn’t good enough to teach in a truly Singapore way, don’t be!

 The Home Instructor’s Guide is your key to the Singapore methodology.
 You simply need to have a teachable spirit and the willingness to read each lesson aloud from the Home Instructor’s Guide.
 The HIG, as it’s been nicknamed by homeschool moms, will guide you and your student through each concept.